RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

         securitycontextconstraints.security.openshift.io “redis-enterprise-scc” configured
         ```

-    1. To bind the scc to your project, run:
+    1. To bind the scc to your project, replace <your_project_name> with the project name, and run:

         ```sh
-        oc adm policy add-scc-to-group redis-enterprise-scc  system:serviceaccounts:your_project_name
+        oc adm policy add-scc-to-group redis-enterprise-scc  system:serviceaccounts:<your_project_name>
         ```

         You can see the name of your project with `oc project`.